BrandonKi/BrandonKi.github.io/.src/blog/jcc_p2.md

 ![After LICM](jcc_p2_after_licm_correct.png)

-## Commits 45-47: Function Inlining and Cleanup
+## Commits 45-47: Function Inlining

 These commits implement function inlining, which replaces function calls with the actual function body.
 The example shows how:
 - Simple function calls can be completely eliminated